Here are some real things people said about brain preservation startup Nectome

 There’s one big catch, as explained by co-founder Robert McIntyre to the Technology Review: The procedure is “100 percent fatal.”
 He added, “That is why we are uniquely situated among the Y Combinator companies.”

-Now you might be thinking, sure, if they’re going to preserve my brain, then they’ll need to remove it from my body … after I’m dead, right?
+Now you might be thinking, sure, if they’re going to preserve my brain, then they’ll need to remove it from my body… after I’m dead, right?

 Not quite.
 Instead, to ensure freshness, Nectome plans to connect terminally ill patients (under anesthesia) to a heart lung machine that will pump embalming chemicals into their arteries — and, as mentioned, it’s not a process that you survive.